-- The ants come to you instead of you trying to get it to them.
+- The ants come to you, instead of you trying to get it to them.

-One final note: When using Terro liquid bait to solve your ant problem, make sure you reduce all other food sources, so that the bait is the only food available to them.
+When using a liquid ant bait such as Terro to solve your ant problem, make sure you reduce all other food sources, so that the bait is the only food available to the ants.
 This includes pet food, hard candy on the coffee table, dirty dishes, and crumbs on the floor and counters.
 If the ants have other sources of food, it will take longer to kill the ant population using bait.